Ac3inSpac3/Triangle/README.md

 **T**hree-wheeled **R**obotics platform for **I**ntelligent, **A**utonomous **N**avigation, **G**uidance and **L**ocalisation in unknown **E**nvironments

 ## Project Summary
 This repository supports the base platform for a three-wheeled holonomic drive robot developed in EGH400 at QUT, originally designed by Josh Roe.
-The platform is designed to enable dynamic vision-based navigation for bimanual manipulation tasks, focusing on real-time path planning and obstacle avoidance in complex environments.
+The platform is designed to enable dynamic vision and LiDAR based navigation for bimanual manipulation tasks, focusing on real-time path planning and obstacle avoidance in complex environments.

 The project addresses limitations in traditional mobile robots by integrating an RGB-D camera and LiDAR for enhanced perception and navigation.
 The holonomic drive system allows for omnidirectional movement, providing greater flexibility in confined spaces.